 08 Nov Clever Ways to Transform your Balcony into a Beautiful Living Space

-We’re lucky in Barcelona to have so many beautiful buildings that often come with balconies or terraces, but it can be difficult to know how to make the most of a space.
-Don’t let them become a storage area or just a place to hang up washing – with our design tips you can really maximise those small spaces to make them a beautiful addition to your home!
+We’re lucky in Barcelona to have so many beautiful buildings that often come with balconies or terraces.
+But it can be difficult to know how to make the most of a space.
+Don’t let them become a storage area or just a place to hang up washing!
+Here are some tips that will help you maximise small spaces to make them a beautiful addition to your home!
 Learn how to transform your balcony into a cosy living space.

 Don’t underestimate the real estate value of having a small balcony off your living room or a bedroom, they are often underused and can be a real asset to your home.
 If you’re clever with the design, you can maximize the space and make it a unique addition to your home.